YARROW

 Some similarities to : Sneezewort but although the petals are crimped as they are in Sneezewort, there are fewer of them, and the leaves are totally different.

-Clain to Fame: This plant has the fewest outer petals for any member of the Daisy and Dandelion Family, totalling a meagre five, apart from those plants which have no outer florets such as Groundsells.
+Claim to Fame: Along with Gallant Soldier and Shaggy Soldier) this plant has the fewest outer petals of any member of the Daisy and Dandelion Family, totalling a meagre five, apart from those plants which have no outer florets such as Groundsels.
 Most other members of this family have many more than a dozen outer petals.

 Used to flavour beer in Sweden.